 Choosing the abrasive material defines both hardness and sharpness, so the only variable remaining is size.
-Many different sizes of abrasive media are available for use with the DirectFlo (see Table 3-2).
+Many different sizes of abrasive media are available for use with the PowerFlo® (see Table 3.1.1b).
 Particle sizes between 10 and 300 microns (800 - 75 grit) work best.
-Since the very small orifices in the DirectFlo may be easily clogged by oversized particles, it is very important that only those materials that have been approved be used and only as directed.
+Since the very small orifices in the PF2400 may be easily clogged by oversized particles, it is very important that only those materials that have been approved be used and only as directed.
 Extreme care should be taken that foreign material is not allowed to fall into the powder.
 Never try to salvage spent abrasive.

 Typically, the larger the abrasive particle size, the faster the cutting.
-The DirectFlo propels the abrasive at a velocity approaching 500 feet per second.
-At this speed, the increased mass of a larger particle will deliver a considerably larger impact to the work surface.
-Also, coarser abrasives flow more freely than the finer ones, since they are less likely to be affected by moisture from the atmosphere.
-Moisture is the biggest problem you will face when working with abrasives, since moisture causes the fine abrasive particles to stick together and "clump up", preventing a free flow from the tank.
-Problems associated with moisture in the abrasive powder are discussed in detail in Chapter 4.
+The PowerFlo® propels the abrasive at a velocity approaching 500 feet per second.
+At this speed, the increased mass of a larger particle will deliver a greater impact to the work surface.
+Each impact creates a larger crater, producing more texture on the surface of the part.